camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/kubernetes/helm/installing-helm.md

 ```

 :::note
-change &gt;RELEASE NAME&lt; with a name of your choice.
+Change &gt;RELEASE NAME&lt; with a name of your choice.
 :::

 :::note